aronwc/mlsm/papers/dinakar12common/mpriegop.md

 - Small dataset, much more of 1500 Youtube comments could have been picked up from that web site making the research and their assumptions stronger.
 - I would have implemented this in a large-scale user community, without selecting previously the comments.
 - Maybe it could have been a good idea merging the two models, common sense and machine learning somehow.
 This imply a steady research but it could have been very interesting.
+- Some results does not look like very good, like common sense models

 # Solution
 For the cyberbullying detected they proposed some kind of strategies for solving this issue: